twosixlabs/armory/docs/scenarios.md

 * **Baseline Model:**
 To maximize time spent on defense research, a trained baseline model will be provided, but performers are not required to use it, if their defense requires a different architecture.
-The model is an Imagenet-pretrained DenseNet-121 that is fine-tuned on RESISC-45.
+The model is an ImageNet-pretrained DenseNet-121 that is fine-tuned on RESISC-45.
 * **Threat Scenario:**
   * Adversary objectives:
     * Untargeted - an adversary may simply wish to evade detection
     * Targeted - an adversary may wish to divert attention or resources to scenes that are otherwise uninteresting
   * Adversary Operating Environment:
-    * Non real-time, digital evasion attack - attack is not "per-example" bur rather "universal."
+    * Non real-time, digital evasion attack - attack is not "per-example" bur "universal," which could be created offline (i.e., non real-time).
 The goal is to mimic conditions under which physical evasion attack could be carried out.
     * Black-box, white-box, and adaptive attacks will be performed on defenses - for black-box attack, a held-back model or dataset will be used as surrogate.
   * Adversary Capabilities and Resources
     * Attacks that are non-overtly perceptible under quick glance are allowed - we assume in this scenario that a human may at most passively monitor the classifier system.
-Use own judgement on the maximum perturbation budget allowed while remaining "non-overtly perceptible under quick glance."
+Use own judgement on the maximum perturbation budget allowed while meeting the perceptability requirement.
     * Type of attacks that will be implemented during evaluation: universal perturbation (untargeted attack) and universal patch (targeted attack)
       * For universal patch attack, assume the total area of the patch is at most 25% of the total image area.
 The